Through exploration of civic needs and compassionate response, our students are exposed to real world conditions.

 Academic Year Hours: Tuesdays from 1pm-5pm and Thursdays from 9am-12 & 1pm-5pm (email us if you need to schedule an appointment outside of our operational hours).

-Dominican College’s Food Pantry is open and available to all current students.
+Dominican University’s Food Pantry is open and available to all current students.
 We are located in the main hallway of the Sullivan Library.
 If you need help finding us, the front desk library representative will direct you.
 There are breakfast foods, quick foods, and meals to make at home such as pasta, mashed potatoes, and tuna.
 Once arriving – you can fill out a form and provide any suggestions.
 Students are welcome to return as often as need.

 If you have any questions, do not hesitate to ask.

-At Dominican College, we are committed to caring for our community.
+At Dominican University, we are committed to caring for our community.
 Meals on Wheels delivers more than just food to our local senior neighbors.
 Our delivery volunteers help this population to live healthier, more nourished lives in the comfort of their own homes.

 Due to physical distancing regulations, Meals on Wheels volunteering for Fall 2021 Semester will be structured differently.
 Rather than registering to accompany a driver on our route, you can register to deliver meals on your own (if you are over 21 and van certified / or if you have a legal driver’s license and would like to use your own car).